Last updated on .

 Sultan Ahmed Primary School

-The Sultan Ahmed Primary School is adjacent to the outer courtyard wall east of the mosque.
-It was built on a square plan and consists of a single room with two rows of windows on the southeast and southwest sides.
+The Sultan Ahmed Primary School (Sultan Ahmed Sıbyan Mektebi) sits along the outer courtyard wall east of the mosque.
+Built on a square plan, it consists of a single room with two rows of windows on the southeast and southwest sides.
 The school was destroyed by fire in 1912 and later rebuilt.
 Today, it’s used for free presentations on the history and architecture of the Blue Mosque.

 Sultan Ahmed Primary School at the Blue Mosque in Istanbul, Turkey